malfattti/garden/Nation-state, transnationalism, and language.md

 	- it is necessary to understand the relationships between the ideologies and material conditions.
 - **Overview**
 	- **Language and the nation-state**
-		- since the 18th century: people's identity and worldview has been guided by the notion of a state with juri
+		- since the 18th century: people's identity and worldview has been guided by the notion of a state with jurisdtiction over a particular territory and its citizens